Project Veritas’ CNN Sting Uncovers Explosive News That Tucker Carlson Is Racist

 So what were the supposedly shocking comments O’Keefe uncovered?
 According to his group’s Tuesday night release, the most damning thing anyone on CNN’s editorial team did was accuse Fox News’ Tucker Carlson of being a racist.

-“I think it’s unavoidable that you have to talk about the naked racism of Tucker Carlson,” CNN digital VP of global programming Marcus Mabry says in one tape.
+“I think it’s unavoidable that you have to talk about the naked racism of Tucker Carlson,” a man Project Veritas identified as CNN digital VP of global programming Marcus Mabry says in one tape.
 “Because that’s really what drove this anti-diversity push, you know, Trump watches Tucker Carlson's show and then reacts.
 And just as sort of the white supremacy hour they have on Fox News every night.”

 Not exactly news for anyone who watches Carlson’s nightly show, including some of his own Fox News colleagues who said as much earlier this year.